 Learn Physical Computing with the Raspberry Pi

-The College of Computing and Software Engineering announces a free, one-day Raspberry Pi workshop for K-12 teachers on Saturday, May 4.
-The workshop includes a Raspberry Pi Model 3 B+single-board computer and parts kit for you to use in your classroom.
-Attendance is limited to 20 at each session.
+The College of Computing and Software Engineering announces a free, one-day Raspberry Pi workshop for K-12 teachers.
+The workshop includes a Raspberry Pi 3 Model B+ single-board computer and parts kit for you to use in your classroom.
+There are four summer sessions, on June 11, June 12, July 16, and July 17.
+Attendance is limited to 28 at each session.